gbrrestoration/rrap-mds-knowledge-hub/information-system/data-store/viewing-a-dataset.md

 ____
 </details>

-A dataset can be viewed two different ways.
+A dataset can be searched for and viewed using a number of ways.

+## Searching for a dataset
+TO DO

+## Viewing a dataset
 The first way to to type the dataset name in the *Search Dataset* field.

-The second way is to click on the *DATASETS* button located in the top right of the screen.
+The second way is to click on the *Browse datasets* link located

+click on the *DATASETS* button located in the top right of the screen.
 ![View dataset digram](../../assets/images/viewDataset.PNG)